savitakiran/projects-repo/README.md

 3. /convert - returns country name(s) for a given country code(s)

-# Deploy the service to local k8s cluster
 Use the YAML file deploy the service kubectl apply -f deployment-craft-demo-v2.yaml